adambor/The9thProofOfFolding/README.md

 - number of new opened seals
 - merkle root of new opened seals

+## Applications

+Prime helps scale certain applications that are difficult to scale in other ways.

+### Unique Digital Assets (UDAs)

+UDAs, or NFTs, are unique assets and thus have no liquidity, and so there can be no Lightning Network version of a UDA.
+Prime can simplify what's needed to secure an RGB21 UDA, however, and thus meet scaling needs.

+### Atomic Swaps

+A transaction with multiple inputs and outputs between the buyer and seller can be used to perform a special kind of transaction that is trustless and permissionless, requiring no escrow service, and is entirely P2P, called an atomic swap.
+The buyer spends the single use seal holding their Radiant BTC, and the seller spends their single use seal holding their RGB20 or RGB21 asset.
+In the same transaction, two new seals are created, one for the buyer and one for the seller, just with the assets swapped between them.

+### Scaling Lightning

+Lightning channel opens and closes could also be coordinated using single use seals.
+This would be using Radiant BTC, and could be bridged out of the Prime chain to the legacy Lightning Network by nodes capable of settlement transactions via Prometheus.

 ## Conclusion

 We demonstrate that the original Prime design can be extended with a different block format which can securely verify a compact seal definition using STARKs, which can support up to 2^20 (1,048,576) transactions per block.
-At a minimum fee of 1 sat per seal, this can net miners ~1.4 additional BTC per day while supporting over a billion batched client-side validated transactions per day.
+At a minimum fee of 1 sat per seal, this can net miners ~1.4 additional BTC per day while supporting over a billion batched client-side validated transactions per day, while making very efficient use of CPU, RAM, and bandwidth.
+Furthermore, users won't need to run their own nodes, so it should result in a user experience more similar to L1 than to L2.